In 2017 about 1,517 students graduated with a degree in Anthropology from one of the 50 colleges in the Southeast area that offer the degree.

 Duke University is among your best bets if you're planning on studying Anthropology.
 Duke University offers graduate degrees in anthropology for those interested in an advanced degree.
 The setting in an important city is great for scholars trying to find adequate possibilities for social networking, adventure, and exploration.

 It's hard to beat Emory University if you want to study Anthropology.
-Emory University anthropology majors earn 5.3% more than the standard anthropology grad.
+Students who graduate from the anthropology program make about $37,201 in their early career salary and $64,793 in their mid-career salary.
 The area of Atlanta, Georgia, is decent for learners who favor a more tranquil, suburban area.

 It's difficult to beat University of North Carolina at Chapel Hill if you want to study Anthropology.
 In addition to its bachelor's programs, University of North Carolina at Chapel Hill offers graduate degrees in Anthropology.
 This school is one of the largest schools in North Carolina.

 University of Virginia - Main Campus is a great decision for students pursuing an Anthropology degree.
 In addition to its bachelor's programs, University of Virginia - Main Campus offers graduate degrees in Anthropology.
-The neighborhood of Charlottesville, Virginia, is satisfactory for learners who favor a less busy, suburban place.
+Want a large student body?
+This college has over 20,000 students on campus.

 Wake Forest University is among your best bets if you're planning on studying Anthropology.
-Graduates of the anthropology program make an average of $39,657 in their early career salary and $71,977 in their mid-career salary.
+Anthropology majors from Wake Forest University get a earnings boost of around 15.2% above the typical income of anthropology graduates.
 The location in a major urban center is great for scholars trying to find adequate opportunities for social networking, adventure, and exploration.